meng-cheng/FQH/README.md

 FQH
 ===

-Exact diagonalization of FQH on a torus
+Exact diagonalization of FQH on a torus, both single layer and double layers